heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3e_player-intent-confirmation.md

 - Admins are not required to explain behavior
 - The system remains honest without supervision

+No specific UI, storage, or execution mechanism is required for Phase 3E to be considered complete.

 Only then may a **final Phase 3E chronicle** be written.

 ---